josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 Context is useful for sharing data that can be considered “global” among a tree of React components, which can be either the entire application or a subset of components.
 On its own, the Context API simply provies the "store" part of Redux, providing a cleaner alternative to "prop drilling" to pass down data through the component tree.

 It's helpful to think of Context API as the "store" part of the architecture, allowing us to share state from the component at the top level of the context tree to any subcomponents that need that data, without having to pass the data through each level of the tree.

-## What is Context API? (and what isn't it?)

-Context API takes a more modular approach to state management, providing the storage piece and allowing any number of customized approaches to the rest of the architecture.
-It's possible to build something that looks like Redux, but there are many other possibilities!

-The Redux architecture as we know it can be broken down into these four pieces:
-1. store (a "state container" acting as the single source of truth for globally relevant state)
-2. Manage state with reducers
-3. action creators
-4. `connect` HOC pattern to allow components to interface with the store (react-redux)

-Context API is just a simple implementaiton of #1 (the store) without all the other stuff. **Unlike Redux, Context API does not require the use of reducers, actions or action creators.**

-On its own, Context API is *not* a comprehensive application state management system like Redux.
-Combining the `useContext` and `useReducer` hooks can provide a powerful architecture that is similar to Redux in many ways, and this is becoming increasingly popular as an alternative to Redux due to easier setup and the less opinionated nature of these built-in hooks.
-But just remember that Context itself is nothing more than a way of sharing state directly from a top level component to any of the child components in its subtree.

-Check out the docs (linked below) for a more in-depth understanding of the pros and cons of using Context.
-There are a few ways of solving this problem of shared state, and you'll find that there are specific tradeoffs involved with each option.
-Context provides an elegant solution, but baking the state sharing logic into components in this way does make it harder to reuse components.

 ## Provider and Consumer